 9.)
 Order with plenty of time to meet deadline.
 Nothing pisses off a printer more than you contacting them about a rush order.
 Trust me.
 I know this.
 And if you rush, something is bound to go wrong and will cost you more money.

-So in closing if you have any specific questions for me about printing bookmarks just comment below and I will answer them as best as I can.
+If you have any specific questions for me about printing bookmarks, just comment below and I will answer them as best as I can.

 BTW I’ve been sick this last week – and my voice is rather rough so there will be no Book Wordy Podcast this week or next!